theBlackBoxSociety/CodeCrashCourses/RaspberryPiPicoTutorial.md

 led = Pin(25, Pin.OUT)
 led.toggle()
 ```
+`toggle()` simply inverts the state of an output on the Pico.
+So if the output is 1 (or HIGH) and we apply a toggle it goes to 0 (or LOW).
+This is an ideal function for a Blink program.

 ### :black_small_square:  on/off in loop
 Wouldn't it be easier if we didn't have to push the Run button all the time?
 Here comes an **infinite loop** function to the rescue.